numpy/numpy/doc/neps/nep-0055-string_dtype.rst

 .. _memory:

-Memory layout and Managing Heap Allocations
+Memory layout and managing heap allocations
 *******************************************

 Since NumPy has no first-class support for ragged arrays, there is no way for a